 Introduction to Textiles

-Study of fiber, yarn and fabric properties intended for commercial and interior usage; impact of various processes on use and serviceability; includes textile laboratory analysis.
-Credit may not be earned in both IND 155 and FMD 155.
+Introductory textiles course.
+Study of fiber, yarn, and fabric properties intended for interior usage; impact of various processes on use and serviceability; includes laboratory analysis.
+This course may be offered in an online format.
+Credit may not be earned in both FMD 155 and IND 155.

 Design History and Precedent